-Derivatives according to article 26, no. 5, of the Special Terms and Conditions of Investment are not used to attain the environmental and social characteristics promoted by the UCITS fund, which is why they are not taken into account in the calculation of the minimum proportion of assets that fulfill these characteristics.
-However, derivatives on individual issuers may be acquired for the UCITS fund if, and only if, the issuers of the underlyings meet ESG standards and are not excluded in accordance with article 27, no. 4.a., of the Special Terms and Conditions of Investment.
+Derivatives are not used to attain the environmental and social characteristics promoted by the master fund, which is why they are not taken into account in the calculation of the minimum proportion of assets that fulfill these characteristics.
+However, derivatives on individual issuers may be acquired for the master fund if, and only if, the issuers of the underlyings fulfill the ESG assessment methodology.
+The ESG assessment methodology is not used for bank balances.

-Up to 49% of the assets of the UCITS fund may be invested in assets that have not been assessed by the ESG database or for which ESG data coverage is not complete.
+Up to 49% of the assets of the master fund may be invested in assets that have not been assessed by the ESG assessment methodology or for which ESG data coverage is not complete.
 This investment limit does not apply to the Norm Assessment, i.e., companies must follow good governance practices.